davatorium/rofi/README.md

  * Local configuration.
 Normally, depending on XDG, in `~/.local/rofi/config`.
 This uses the Xresources format.
  * Xresources: A method of storing key values in the Xserver.
 See [here](https://en.wikipedia.org/wiki/X_resources) for more information.
- * Commandline options: Arguments passed to **Rofi**.
+ * Command line options: Arguments passed to **Rofi**.

 A distribution can ship defaults in `/etc/rofi.conf`.

-The Xresources options and the commandline options are aliased.
+The Xresources options and the command line options are aliased.
 To define option X set:

     rofi.X: value

 In the Xresources file.
-To set/override this from commandline pass the same key prefixed with '-':
+To set/override this from command line pass the same key prefixed with '-':

     rofi -X value